Kang-Ji-2048/Kang-Ji-2048/README.md

 ### Learning 🎓
 I am currently learning about (ethical) webscraping in my free time as well as trying to bake a souffle.\
-I am also trying to create a new generating function
+I am also trying to

 ### Skills and Qualifications